PssThemes/shop/resources/tasks.md

   - make userProfile data strucutre.
   - create a fake user fprofile function in backendService
   - call it to make 3 users.
   - delete the product, and make the dummy product point to this user ids.
   - get the user from firebase when the product page loads.
   - get ti's name and put it in the review page.

-next build the functionalty for adding a reply to a review .. form the admin side.
+Next build the functionalty for adding a reply to a review .. form the admin side.